DarylStark/isEven_cpp/README.md

 ./isEven <number>
 ```

 The program will immidiatly display if the number is _even_ or _odd_.
-You can recompile if the number is not defined yet :-).
+If the number is not defined yet, it will adjust the header and recompile the application and rerun the application so you can still get the needed result.

 If you use a different compiler then GCC, please refer to the documentation of the used compiler.
 I'm too busy writing cool stuff like this to document how to compile on other platforms.